There are many ways to protect yourself from drunk drivers. Defensive driving can help save your life if faced with a drunk driver.

-- Attempt to follow if the vehicle is speeding. or if any other hazard exists following the vehi
+- Attempt to follow if the vehicle is speeding.

 - Attempt to detain the drunk driver if they stop.

 IV.
-Protect yourself and others
+Protect yourself from drunk drivers

 - Don’t drink and drive and don’t ride with anyone who has had too much to drink.